Partnership with Parents

 - Support the transition to nursery process - this begins at the home visit

-- Support what your child is doing at school by sharing the Firm Foundations Packs, reading library books and getting involved in the Half Term Challenges.
+- Support what your child is doing at school by reading library books, getting involved in home challenges and sharing core books and rhymes.

-- Come to the parent consultations, when we can share information and progress.
+- Attend parent conversations, when we can share information and progress.

-- Keep in touch via the website, Facebook, parent bulletins and newsletters and Tapestry; check emails regularly and pass on relevant information to those who share drop off; sign up to the School Jotter App for newsletter notifications.
+- Keep in touch via the website, Facebook, parent updates and Tapestry; check emails regularly and pass on relevant information to those who share drop off.

 - Offer to help, either as a one off for visits or as a regular volunteer.